huuhka/t-pain/README.md

 - **SPEECH_KEY**: the api key of the Azure Cognitive Services Speech service
 - **SPEECH_REGION**: the region of the Azure Cognitive Services Speech service

 You also need to install the Speech Service SDK for Go.
+Whether it's for running the bot itself, or just the tgbot / speechtotext tests.
-It's a bit of a mess: https://learn.microsoft.com/en-us/azure/ai-services/speech-service/quickstarts/setup-platform?pivots=programming-language-go&tabs=windows,ubuntu,dotnetcli,dotnet,jre,maven,browser,mac,pypi#platform-requirements
+It's a bit of a mess:
+https://learn.microsoft.com/en-us/azure/ai-services/speech-service/quickstarts/setup-platform?pivots=programming-language-go&tabs=windows,ubuntu,dotnetcli,dotnet,jre,maven,browser,mac,pypi#platform-requirements

 FFMPEG needs to be installed and found in the PATH as we use it with Exec.